 - Their Review Request Emails - This proprietary technology provides 40 - 50% email open rates and a 6 - 11% review response rate.

 Yotpo understands that they are talking to real people talking about real products.
 That’s why Yotpo doesn’t only concentrate on reviews but also seeks out and returns relevant photos, videos and customer interaction like questions and answers.

 One of the most valuable aspects of Yotpo is the ability to leverage social media to provide amazing results for their users.

 They can do this because they’ve partnered up with 26 eCommerce platforms and enjoy an exclusive partnership with Google.
 As an official Shopify partner, Yotpo has received over 1500 5-star ratings from customers.
 In return, Shopify merchants who use Yotpo have sold over $1 billion in goods and services.

 Yotpo is also already optimised for mobile, ensuring that no customer is lost due to buggy interaction on their mobile devices.

 Yotpo is now available on PageFly’s user-friendly platform!

 But the best part is that all of this is now available directly from the PageFly user interface!

 All that needs to be done for customers to now enjoy the best of both worlds is to make sure your PageFly app is up to date and also ensure that they’ve downloaded the Yotpo app from the Shopify app store.
-This way users will have access to Yotpo’s Review Widget, the Q&A widget, Star ratings, Review Highlights, Review Carousel, and Reviews Badge.
+This way users will have access to Yotpo’s Reviews Widget, the Q&A Widget, Star Ratings, Reviews Highlights, Reviews Carousel, and Reviews Badge.

 All of these widgets follow PageFly’s easy to use drop and drag method and are available from the hassle-free user interface.